API Documentation v0.0.1

 Versioning

-• If any number changes, all subsequent numbers are reset to 0.
+• If any number changes, all subsequent numbers reset to 0.

 Makefile

-Since the OpenHornet project targets multiple Arduino boards and libraries, the Makefile located in each sketch directory is necessary to determine which specific Arduino board and libraries are needed for each component.
+Because the project targets multiple Arduino boards and libraries, each sketch directory includes a Makefile to define the target board and libraries.

-LIBRARIES is a space-separated list of libraries to include in your sketch.
-These must first be added as a git sub-module in the /libraries folder of the project.
-See Arduino Libraries
+• LIBRARIES is a space-separated list of libraries to include in your sketch.

 • ../../include/mega2560.mk (Mega 2560)